radubogdan/node-hackaday/README.md

 Hackaday Terminal
 =============

-Interface to http://hackaday.com into your terminal using Node.js.
+Interface to http://hackaday.com blog.
+Read latest posts into your terminal using Node.js.

 Because it's annoying to open the browser to see what's new on hackaday.